Vitamin E deficiency causes fragility of red blood cells and degeneration of neurons, particularly peripheral axons and posterior column neurons.

-In developing countries, the most common cause of vitamin E deficiency is
+In countries with high rates of food insecurity, the most common cause of vitamin E deficiency is

 Inadequate intake of vitamin E

-In developed countries, the most common causes are
+In countries with low rates of food insecurity, the most common causes are

 Disorders that cause fat malabsorption, including abetalipoproteinemia Abetalipoproteinemia (Bassen-Kornzweig syndrome) Hypolipidemia is a decrease in plasma lipoprotein caused by primary (genetic) or secondary factors.
 It is usually asymptomatic and diagnosed incidentally on routine lipid screening.
 Treatment... read more (Bassen-Kornzweig syndrome, due to genetic absence of apolipoprotein B), chronic cholestatic hepatobiliary disease, pancreatitis Overview of Pancreatitis Pancreatitis is classified as either acute or chronic.
 Acute pancreatitis is inflammation that resolves both clinically and histologically.
 Chronic pancreatitis is characterized by histologic... read more , short bowel syndrome Short Bowel Syndrome Short bowel syndrome is malabsorption resulting from extensive resection of the small bowel (usually more than two thirds the length of the small intestine).
 Symptoms depend on the length and... read more , and cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
 It leads to chronic lung disease, exocrine pancreatic insufficiency... read more